Some Examples of Family Floer Mirrors: Family Floer Mirror of

+Recall that \cite[Lemma 3.5]{GHK_bir} shows that the Looijenga pair comes from a non-toric blow up of a toric Looijenga pair, its Looijenga interior up to codimension two can be expressed as gluing of tori via a birational map determined by the ideal of the blow up.
+In particular, the $\mathcal{X}$ cluster variety of type $B_2$ up to codimension two can be compactified to a Looijenga pair.
+The relations in \eqref{theta relation dp6} indicate that the Looijenga pair is constructed by a non-toric blow up of $\mathbb{P}^2$, one point at $-1$ at the $x$-axis and two successive blow-ups at $-1$ of the $y$-axis.
+The geometry is an isotrivial degeneration of del Pezzo surface of degree six.

-To compare with the mirror constructed by Gross-Hacking-Keel, we take the corresponding log Calabi-Yau pair $(\YGHK,\DGHK)$ with $\YGHK$ the del Pezzo surface of degree six.
+To compare with the mirror constructed by Gross-Hacking-Keel, we take the corresponding log Calabi-Yau pair $(\YGHK,\DGHK)$ with $\YGHK$ being the del Pezzo surface of degree six.
 Since all del Pezzo surfaces of degree $6$ are isomorphic, we will identify it with the blow up of $\mathbb{P}^2$ at three points, two non-toric points on $y$-axis and one non-toric point on $x$-axis.
 The anti-canonical divisor $\DGHK$ is the proper transform of the $x,y,z$-axis of $\mathbb{P}^2$.
-Denote $H$ be the pull-back of the hyperplane class, $E_1,$ (and $E_2,E_3$) be the exceptional divisor of the blow up on $x$-axis (and $y$-axis). \begin{lem} There is an isomorphism of affine manifolds $B_{{\GHK}}\cong B$. \end{lem} \begin{proof} From \cite{GHK}*{Lemma 1.6}, toric blow-ups corresponds to the refinement of cone decomposition but not change the integral affine structure.
-We will find a successive toric blow-ups of $(\tilde{Y},\tilde{D})\rightarrow (Y,D)$ such that not only the corresponding integral affine structure with singularity coincides with $B$ but also its cone decomposition coincide with the chamber structure bounded by the BPS rays.
-Such $\tilde{Y}$ is the ordered blow up the intersection point of the $x,z$-axis, the proper transform of the $z$-axis and the exceptional divisor, the proper transform of $y,x$-axis.
-Then we take $\tilde{D}$ to be the pull-back of the $x,y,z$-axis.
+Let $H$ be the pull-back of the hyperplane class, $E_1,$ (and $E_2,E_3$) be the exceptional divisor of the blow up on $x$-axis (and $y$-axis). \begin{lem} There is an isomorphism of affine manifolds $B_{{\GHK}}\cong B$. \end{lem} \begin{proof} From \cite{GHK}*{Lemma 1.6}, toric blow-ups correspond to the refinements of cone decompositions but does not change the integral affine structures.
+We will find a successive toric blow-ups of $(\tilde{Y},\tilde{D})\rightarrow (Y,D)$ such that not only the integral affine structure with singularity constructed by Gross-Hacking-Keel coincides with $B$ but also its cone decomposition is the same as the chamber structure bounded by the BPS rays.
+Such $\tilde{Y}$ can be constructed as the ordered blow ups at the intersection point of the $x,z$-axis, the proper transform of the $z$-axis and the exceptional divisor, the proper transform of $y,x$-axis.
+Then we take $\tilde{D}$ to be the union of the pull-back of the $x,y,z$-axis.
 If we take the proper transform of $y$-axis as $\tilde{D}_1$ and number the boundary divisors in counter-clockwise order, then we have $\tilde{D}_i^2=-1$ if $i$ odd and $\tilde{D}_{i}^2=-2$ if $i$ even.